eatahine/alx-low_level_programming/0x01-variables_if_else_while/README.md

-8-print_base16 - program that prints all the numbers of base 16 in lowercase, followed by a new line 9-print_comb -program that prints all possible combinations of single-digit numbers 100-print_comb3 -program that prints all possible different combinations of two digits
+8-print_base16 - program that prints all the numbers of base 16 in lowercase, followed by a new line 9-print_comb -program that prints all possible combinations of single-digit numbers 100-print_comb3 -program that prints all possible different combinations of two digits 101-print_comb4 -program that prints all possible different combinations of three digits